MikeHannon/javascript/react/README.md

   - Always use JSX syntax.
   - Do not use `React.createElement` unless you’re initializing the app from a file that is not JSX.
   - [`react/forbid-prop-types`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/forbid-prop-types.md) will allow `arrays` and `objects` only if it is explicitly noted what `array` and `object` contains, using `arrayOf`, `objectOf`, or `shape`.
+  - Avoid multi-renders, rather make these conditional or partial rendering events into discrete components.
+This might require refactoring or passing lots of props; however, it will make the code more testable and allow those sub-renders to be used in other parts of the application.

 ## Class vs `React.createClass` vs stateless